Using digital IDs in the web server Apache

 Footnotes

-[1] As a practical test over several days in the university's web server park has shown, all clients that support TLS 1.2 can handle at least one of these encryption methods, so nobody is locked out.
+[1] As a practical test over several days in 2021 in the university's web server park has shown, all clients that support TLS 1.2 can handle at least one of these encryption methods, so nobody is locked out.

-[2] As a practical test over several days in the university's web server park has shown, this tightening of the rules affects only 0,7 % of all accesses, all from outdated systems with known security problems.
+[2] As a practical test over several days in 2021 in the university's web server park has shown, this tightening of the rules affects only 0,7 % of all accesses, all from outdated systems with known security problems.

 [3] Apache uses the OpenSSL writing of the names.
 The original names are: